For founders

 not just ready to pitch.

-The prototype works, but the maturity story is hard to verify
+Your prototype works, but the evidence is scattered

-Useful proof often sits across files, tests, pilots, assumptions, technical notes, supplier inputs, and team knowledge.
+Critical proof often lives across tests, documents, pilots, technical notes, and team knowledge instead of one clean evidence story.

-Most hard questions are not random.
-They are testing whether technical progress can become a scalable, fundable, and executable company plan.
+Most hard questions are testing whether technical progress can become a scalable, fundable, and executable company plan.

 "How mature is the technology?"